 The integration of WVM and TCVM in the treatment of disease addresses the manifestation and underlying causes of disease and often results in the most complete disease resolution and less adverse side effects from western medications and interventions.

 The Chi Institute was founded in 1998 by Dr. Huisheng Xie.
 Since its founding Chi Institute has training over 6,000 licensed veterinarians from 69 countries and regions.

-Chi Institute is dedicated to providing a high-quality education to qualified students in Traditional Chinese Veterinary Medicine (TCVM) through innovative distance learning and on-site lab practice to meet the needs of the global veterinary community.
+Chi Institute is dedicated to providing quality education to DVM and active veterinary students in Traditional Chinese Veterinary Medicine (TCVM) through innovative distance learning and on-site lab practice to meet the needs of the global veterinary community.

-We will be a preeminent nationally accredited school of TCVM, provide a transformative educational experience for our students, create and communicate knowledge that changes veterinary practice, and pursue excellence in all our endeavors.
+We will provide a transformative educational experience for our students, create and communicate knowledge that changes veterinary practice, and pursue excellence in all our endeavors.

 Institutional Goals and Outcome

 Chi Institute seeks to achieve its mission through the following outcome: To equip veterinarians with the knowledge, skills, and abilities to advance TCVM throughout the world.

 The campus is generally open from 7:30 a.m. to 7:30 p.m. on class days, and 9:00 a.m. through 5:30 p.m. on days when no classes are in session.
 We are closed on Christmas, Thanksgiving, Independence Day, Labor Day, Memorial Day and New Years Day.

 9650 W. Hwy 318, Reddick, FL, 32686